 Which parent will pay the co-pays associated with your kids receiving medical care?

 Not only is the issue of which parent will ultimately provide health insurance coverage very important to negotiate, but figuring out how co-pays will be handled should not be overlooked.
-Most divorces in Texas see parents split these sort of out of pocket costs 50/50.
-However, given that you and your spouse will have an opportunity to negotiate these issues yourselves you can decide upon whatever percentage you would like.
-If you earn a great deal more than your spouse you may choose to shoulder more of the burden of out of pocket costs.
+Most divorces in Texas see parents split these sort of out-of-pocket costs 50/50.
+However, given that you and your spouse will have an opportunity to negotiate these issues yourselves, you can decide upon whatever percentage you would like.
+If you earn a great deal more than your spouse, you may choose to shoulder more of the burden of out-of-pocket costs.

 The problem that you need to be aware of is that your spouse may end up violating these court orders down the line after your divorce has concluded.
-The doctor’s office is not going to keep a copy of your final decree of divorce at their office for reference when billing you and your ex-spouse.
+The doctor’s office will not keep a copy of your final decree of divorce at their office for reference when billing you and your ex-spouse.
 They expect payment in full by the due date.
 Likewise, you cannot go to the local police station and ask them for assistance in getting your ex-spouse to pay their fair share of the co-pay or uninsured costs of medical care.

 What exactly does stepparent mean?

 Stepchildren are not always able to be covered under your health insurance plan.
 Biological and adoptive children are always covered as they are your legal children.
-Your stepchildren may live in your house, be provided for by you and you may love them completely, but they are not your legal children.
-You have no legal relationship to them other than being married to one of their biological parents.
+Your stepchildren may live in your house, be provided for by you, and you may love them completely, but they are not your legal children.
+You have no legal relationship with them other than being married to one of their biological parents.
 Family coverage through an insurance policy does not cover certain members of your household if they are stepchildren.

 How is adopting a child different than having a stepchild?

 In certain circumstances, you may be in a position where you could adopt your stepchild.
-To do so, the parental rights between your stepchild and their natural born parent (not your spouse) would need to be terminated.
+To do so, the parental rights between your stepchild and their natural-born parent (not your spouse) would need to be terminated.
 Your stepchild would need to consent to the adoption, and you would then need to go about the formal, legal route of adopting that child.
-At this point, there would be no legal distinction between your natural born children and your adoptive child.
+At this point, there would be no legal distinction between your natural-born children and your adoptive child.
 You could then provide health insurance coverage for your former stepchild.